Sleep Apnea

 A couple in bed, the wife cannot sleep because of her husband snoring

-Are you one of those 30 million sufferers who hate your C-Pap machine and dealing with sleep apnea?
-There are alternatives, and you don’t have to endure it any longer.
+Are you one of those 30 million sufferers that have undiagnosed sleep apnea?
+Are you wearing a CPAP machine and can not tolerate using it?
 Read on to find out how Dr. Spoont can help you today.

 Sleep apnea is a potentially serious sleep disorder in which breathing repeatedly stops and starts.
 If you snore loudly and feel tired even after a full night’s sleep, you might have sleep apnea.